surma/surma.dev/content/things/compile-js.md

 ```

 As you can tell, I once again took a bunch of shortcuts.
 I only implemented a
-subset of array methods, and I didn't implement a setter for `.length`.
+subset of array methods, and I didn’t implement a setter for `.length`.

 ### If, loops and other control flow